mindspore-ai/docs/tutorials/training/source_en/advanced_use/enable_cache.md

     └── test_batch.bin
 ```

-Continue to write the Python script.
-When the data augmentation operator is applied, use the created `some_cache` as the `cache` parameter.
+To cache the enhanced data processed by data augmentation of the map operator, the created `some_cache` instance is used as the input parameter of the `cache` API in the map operator.

 ```python
 import mindspore.dataset.vision.c_transforms as c_vision